 - A:

-- Multitracking is the process of recording separate audio parts on individual tracks, allowing for independent editing, mixing, and layering.
-It can be an alternate approach to recording something live, but can take longer and add complexity when mixing.
+- Multi-tracking is the process of recording separate audio parts on individual tracks, allowing for independent editing, mixing, and layering.

 - Q: